Connecting Egg Production to consumers, supermarkets and exporters

 Members are provided with this quick reference guide outlining a range of useful information, contacts and policy positions of Egg Farmers of Australia.
 Provided annually from 2021, policy positions are updated prior to the commencement of each financial year and the guide is provided to new members or continuing members on renewal of their membership each July.

-Egg Farmers of Australia engage with Federal and State Government Ministers, Policy Advisers, and government agencies regularly to progress issues such as the Standards and Guidelines, to progress industry policy and to receive updates from the government on disease outbreaks or policy work undertaken.
+Egg Farmers of Australia engage with Federal and State Government Ministers, Policy Advisers, and government agencies regularly to progress industry policy and to receive updates from the government on disease outbreaks or policy work undertaken.

 Egg Farmers of Australia are committed to providing a briefing to Advisers and Departmental staff once per year after receiving a copy of the latest Good Egg Guide (a handbook created for government officials assisting the egg industry).